Published on April 28th, 2015 | by William Charles127

 - You can get the sign up bonus on Citi cards more than once.
 You’re not eligible for another bonus if you’ve opened or closed a card within that brand/family in the past 24 months though.

 - If you do a product change to a different Citi product, this 24 month clock will start ticking.
 When you do a product change with Citi, they’ll consider the original card closed.
 This means that you’ll be able to get the bonus on the card your product changing from in 24 months time, it also means you won’t be able to get the sign up bonus on the card your product changing to until the card has been closed for 24 months.
+Others have experienced that the 24-month clock does not start over with a product change.

 - Asking for a credit limit increase with Citi can result in a hard or soft pull.
 Typically if you call and request a credit limit increase and they come back with an instant decision it will result in a soft pull, if they ask for more time it’ll result in a hard pull being done.
 The customer service representative should be able to tell you what they’ll do before they do it as well.